-Culture Holidays 14 Ways to Go Green This Valentine's Day By Margaret Badore Writer Columbia University Sarah Lawrence College Margaret Badore is a multimedia reporter in New York City.
-She wrote for Treehugger from 2013 to 2015, and is now web director at the YEARS Project. our editorial process Facebook Facebook Twitter Twitter Margaret Badore Updated October 11, 2018 CC BY 2.0.
-Flickr user Carbon NYC Share Twitter Pinterest Email Culture History Travel Sustainable Fashion Art & Media Holidays Community If Facebook forced me to define my relationship with Valentine's Day, I'd have to select "it's complicated."
+Culture Holidays 12 Ways to Go Green This Valentine's Day By Margaret Badore Margaret Badore Facebook Twitter Associate Editorial Director Columbia University Sarah Lawrence College Maggie Badore is an environmental reporter and editor based in New York City.
+She started at Treehugger in 2013 and is now the Associate Editorial Director.
+Learn about our editorial process Updated February 7, 2022 Share Twitter Pinterest Email Sutthiwat Srikhrueadam / Getty Images Culture History Travel Sustainable Fashion Art & Media Holidays Community If Facebook forced me to define my relationship with Valentine's Day, I'd have to select "it's complicated."
 On one hand, it's a good excuse to go on a sugar-high-fueled glittery-pink-heart-shaped spree of sharing the love.
 On the other hand, Valentine's Day has become a horribly shopping-driven holiday that encourages us to commodify our relationships and evaluate how much we're loved by how much someone spends on us.
 Not to mention that it creates a lot of trash from wasteful packaging and cards that may not even make it to the recycling bin.
 So, to reconcile these two impulses, I'm offering this list of ways to share the love with everyone you adore without hating on the environment.
-1. Make an edible Valentine © Margaret Badore Vegan treats will sweeten the day without the waste--since they'll definitely be devoured.
+1. Make an edible Valentine Treehugger / Margaret Badore Vegan treats will sweeten the day without the waste--since they'll definitely be devoured.
 Consider homemade Sweetheart sugar cookies or chocolate cupcakes with strawberry filling.
 2. Avoid e-waste cards That singing card might be charming, but e-waste is less cute.
-3. Buy fair-trade and rainforest friendly chocolate If you're single or not, this day will involved some sort of chocolate for many people, but cocoa farming is associated with some serious ethical and environmental problems.
+3. Buy fair-trade and rainforest friendly chocolate Dr. Bronner's If you're single or not, this day will involved some sort of chocolate for many people, but cocoa farming is associated with some serious ethical and environmental problems.
 That's why it's important to stick with fair trade chocolate.
 4. Craft a recycled Valentine An old-fashioned homemade Valentine can be way more meaningful than something you find in a store.
-Consider turning scrap paper, pressed flowers, or fabric scraps into cool, handmade cards and tokens of affection, like these cute cardboard hearts from the Five and One blog.
+Consider turning scrap paper, pressed flowers, or fabric scraps into cool, handmade cards and tokens of affection.
 5. Shop your closet That scarf you've never worn?
 That book you're not going to re-read?
 Consider re-gifting.
 Or check out Gifteng, a site that helps you give and receive in your area.
 6. Think local If you're going to do some gift shopping or eating out, consider supporting a local business instead of a big chain.
 You can also look for locally made products.
 For example, I recently discovered Bixby chocolate, made here in New York state with ethical cocoa.
-7. Look for organic flowers Rosa y Dani/CC BY 2.0 If flowers are a must, look for organically grown options because cut flowers can be particularly drenched in toxic pesticides.
-If you're not sure about your local florist, you can also order online from Organic Bouquet.
-8. Consider a potted plant Even better than cut flowers, why not give a plant that will last longer than a week?
-Here are recommendations for houseplants that don't need much water.
+7. Look for organic, local flowers Jena Ardell / Getty Images If flowers are a must, look for organically grown options from your local plant nursery, because cut flowers can be particularly drenched in toxic pesticides.
+8. Consider a potted plant Treehugger / Stephanie Todaro Photography Even better than cut flowers, why not give a plant that will last longer than a week?
 9. Choose sustainable wine When it comes to picking a wine, look for the organic label or the Rainforest Alliance seal.
-Learn more about eco-friendly wines here.
-10. Select ethical jewelry © The Nozomi Project I love jewelry that comes with a beautiful story.
+10. Select ethical jewelry Courtesy of The Nozomi Project I love jewelry that comes with a beautiful story.
 If jewelry is the only way to delight your beloved, consider browsing Helpsy's selection or supporting the Nozomi Project.
 11. Send the perfect .GIF It definitely won't end up in the waste bin.
-12. Be a green lover You may want to opt for vegan protection, to keep things smooth with organic ingredients, to get good vibes without phthalates or have fun with plastic-free play.
-13. Cuddle Not only does it feel good, it's good for your health.
-14. Do something extra nice.
+12. Do something extra nice.
 Maybe it's making dinner for your mom or maybe it's taking out the compost for your roommate.
 Maybe it's just calling that friend you haven't heard from in a long time.
 I'm sure you can think of something nice to do for the people you care about, and that's what this day should really be all about.